nbinmostafa/nbinmostafa/README.md

 Tkinter Calculator: A multi-functional calculator built with Python and Tkinter, featuring an investment calculator and Matplotlib visualizations.

+Paint App (Java Swing): A fully interactive drawing application with features like pen, shapes, and eraser tools, built using Java Swing and custom event handling.

 Real Estate Website: Designed and developed a responsive website for a real estate development company using React and TailwindCSS.

 🚀 Goals for 2025: